 Regardless of whether you choose a conventional or FHA loan, there are a few other costs of which you’ll need to be aware.
 You'll have to pay closing costs, which are the fees associated with processing and securing your loan.
-These can vary depending on the price of the house and the type of mortgage, but you should budget 3% – 6% of your home’s value.
+These can vary depending on the price of the house and the type of mortgage, but you should budget about 2% – 6% of your home’s value.

 You should also budget 1% – 3% of your purchase price for maintenance.
 The exact percentage is going to depend on the age of the house.
 If your house is newer, odds are less things are likely to break right away.
 Meanwhile, if the house is on the older end, you may need to set aside more.
 Finally, if you live in an area with homeowners association fees, you’ll end up paying for those on a monthly or yearly basis.